MartinThoma/MartinThoma.github.io/content/2019-12-31-citations-with-latex.md

 tags: LaTeX
 featured_image: logos/latex.png
 ---
+Managing citations is a core task when writing scientific documents.
+Of course, there are lots of options to do this with LaTeX.
+This makes it super confusing.
+If you need help, try [tex.stackexchange.com](https://tex.stackexchange.com/).
+The guys there are super helpful and extremely knowledgable.
+If you don't even know how to formulate your question properly, try the [tex webchat](https://chat.stackexchange.com/rooms/41/tex-latex-and-friends).

 <div class="info">This is an article I had for quite a while as a draft.
 As part of my yearly cleanup, I've published it without finishing it.
 It might not be finished or have other problems.</div>

 ## Minimal Example